golang/vscode-go/docs/settings.md

 ### `go.buildOnSave`

-Compiles code on file save using 'go build -i' or 'go test -c -i'.
+Compiles code on file save using 'go build' or 'go test -c'.
 Options are 'workspace', 'package', or 'off'.
+Not applicable when using the language server's diagnostics is used.
+See 'go.languageServerExperimentalFeatures.diagnostics' setting.

 Allowed Values:`[package workspace off]`